VemburajYadav/MixedRealityToolkit-MRTK3-WebView2-Hololens2/README.md

 #### 3. Add `PressableButton.cs`

-To register hand gestures as interactions, ensure your WebView GameObject also includes:
+To register the WebView as an interactable element, ensure your WebView GameObject also includes:

 - `PressableButton.cs` (MRTK3 component)